ROUND DANCING — CHOREOGRAPHED BALLROOM

 The woman is traditionally the matador's cape, and in figures such as Huit, Sixteen, and Chasse Cape she will dance more lightly and flowing.
 However, she can also find herself playing the role of a picador, a partner matador, a flamenco dancer, or even the bull itself.
 She must be prepared to flutter passively one moment and stand tall and strong another.

 Part of this theater involves the use of body sway.
 If you feel the slightest urge to sway, exaggerate it.
-The woman will be more cape-like, and the man will perhaps appear more as though he is avoiding the bull's horns but bravely not moving his feet.
+The man will find himself alternating dramatically between a broad SCP one moment, drawing the left hip back out of the way of the bull's horns, and an equally dramatic RSCP the next, drawing the right hip back but bravely not moving his feet.
 There is little rise and fall and no Latin hip action.

 Steps and Actions That Make Up the Figure